TTUNEPH2025/GN/docs/IGAN.md

     n6 -- Supportive Therapy --> n8["• Life style changes
     • RASi or DEARA/Sparsentan
     • SGLT2i"]
-    n9 --> n10["Should be offered Treatement with cyclophosphamide and systemic steroids in accordance ANCA-associated Treatement"] n7 --> n11["• Nefecon: Recommend 9 month course
+    n9 --> n10["Offer Treatement with cyclophosphamide and systemic steroids in accordance ANCA-associated Treatement"] n7 --> n11["• Nefecon: Recommend 9 month course
     • Methylprednisonolone: 0.4 mg/kg/day (max 32mg/day) for 2 months and then taper by 4 mg/day for 6-9months"] & n12@{ label: "• MMF: can be used as glucocorticoid sparring agent in Chinese patients only\n    • Hydroxychloroquine: For patients at high risk of progression in spite of supportive care in Chinese patients only\n    • Tonsillectomy: For Japanese patient's (not studied in any other group)" }
     n1@{ shape: rounded}